togayther/jsencrypter/README.md

-# jsencrypt
+# jsencrypter

-> a plugin for encrypt your javascript scripts
+> a plugin for encrypt your javascript code

 ## Getting Started
 This plugin requires Grunt `~0.4.5`